MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 You can't directly access or sign in to your hosted machine groups.
 They're not persisted unless they're running desktop flows.
 Hosted bots in a group are created based on the current size of the queue, the configuration of the group, and the licenses assigned to the current environment.

-For instance, if the hosted machine group is newly created or it wasn't used for more than 3 hours, new hosted bots may need to be provisioned before desktop flow runs.
+For instance, if the hosted machine group is newly created or it wasn't used for more than 3 hours, new hosted bots might need to be provisioned before desktop flow runs.
 The creation of a bot takes at least 10 minutes, depending on the type of VM Image in use.
 It's expected that the queue would appear stuck for more than 10 minutes before desktop flows start running.

 After this process, new hosted bots are provisioned to run desktop flows in the queue as efficiently as possible.